Struckhour/hethfinder/README.md

 It then uses an even smaller, short-but-wide camera frame to sweep up and down the area preceding the post-introductory portion, searching for an intro note.
 This is typically a long horizontal line on a spectrogram.
 HethFinder prioritizes the loudest line and the leftmost line, striking a balance between the two if they conflict.
 Once it chooses a line, it outputs the timestamp at the beginning of the line and the pitch frequency of the middle of the line.

-The output of stage three is a raven selection table with timestamps and frequencies corresponding to each selected song.
+The output of stage three is a [Raven] selection table with timestamps and frequencies corresponding to each selected song.

 ### Contact and Additional Info: